lifecycle-project/analysis-tutorials/GIT-WORKFLOW.md

 When you have performed these steps the remote is in sync with your local repository,

->note: The default workflow is to start each time you work in a repository where more than one contributor are with a pull from remote.
+>note: The default workflow is to start each time you work in a repository with a pull from the remote repository.
+This is ncessary because other contributors can have changes pushed into the remote while your not working on it.
 There is one exception when you start a new project than you start with an "Initial commit".